The Professor Jenny Higham Collaboration Grant

 With a kind donation from Professor Jenny Higham and matching contributions from LKCMedicine and Imperial College London, the Professor Jenny Higham Collaboration Grant has been established in recognition of Prof Higham’s strong desire to support cross-pollination and exchange of ideas between LKCMedicine and Imperial College School of Medicine.
 Since the launch of the Professor Jenny Higham Collaboration Grant in 2017, 13 student groups have been awarded funding for collaborative research projects.

-The Grant enables medical students from LKCMedicine and Imperial to collaboratively undertake projects in medical education, medical humanities or a self-directed project.
-Groups of two or more students can apply for the grant provided at least one student is enrolled in the undergraduate programme in London, and one is enrolled in the programme in Singapore.
+The Grant enables medical students from LKCMedicine and Imperial to collaboratively undertake projects.
+Groups of two or more students can apply for the grant provided at least one student is enrolled in the undergraduate programme in London (Years 2 - 5), and one is enrolled in the programme in Singapore.
 An amount of up to S$5,000 may be awarded per project to successful recipients.

 Purpose of the Grant